 Employer responsibilities for volunteer workers

 There are some organisations that depend on volunteer workers to survive, such as charities and fundraising bodies.
-Employers need to be aware that recruiting volunteer workers comes with certain regulations that must be met.
-Sarah Whitemore, Employment Partner, here explains the legal obligations for employers to stay on the right side of the law, and how they can support charitable organisations in doing so.
+Employers need to be aware that there are certain regulations that must be met when utilising volunteer workers.
+Sarah Whitemore, Employment Partner, here explains what employers need to do to stay on the right side of the law, and how they can support charitable organisations in doing so.

 Do voluntary workers need an employment contract?